RosettaCommons/documentation/application_documentation/RosettaNMR-with-Paramagnetic-Restraints.md

 - PCS input file (_2xy8.pcs.inp_)
 - PCS data files (in Rosetta format); located in directory **pcs**; one data file for each of the three lanthanides (Tb3+, Dy3+, Er3+)

 Note that the protein sequence has been renumbered to comply with Rosetta&#39;s pose numbering scheme according to which the protein sequence starts at position 1 and all residues are numbered consecutively.
-The $\epsilon$ subunit is chain A (residues 1-174) and the $\theta$ subunit is chain B (residues 175-235).
+The &epsilon; subunit is chain A (residues 1-174) and the &theta; subunit is chain B (residues 175-235).
 The calcium ion in the PDB file has been removed because of current difficulties in running Rosetta docking in the low-resolution centroid stage with metal ion residues.
 Removing metal ions and other ligands from the PDB file and renumbering of residues can be done with Rosetta&#39;s _clean\_pdb.py_ script which can be found in the Rosetta tools repository under **~/Rosetta/tools/protein\_tools/scripts/clean\_pdb.py** ).
-For scoring with PCSs, it is not necessary that the metal ion is part of the structural model, and we can define a coordinating protein residue as grid search center in determining the $\Delta$$\chi$-tensor position.
+For scoring with PCSs, it is not necessary that the metal ion is part of the structural model, and we can define a coordinating protein residue as grid search center in determining the &Delta;&chi;-tensor position.

 ## 4.1) Pre-packing of protein docking partners